-The management of Del Monte Philippines, Inc. and subsidiaries (the Company) is responsible for the preparation and fair presentation of the consolidated financial statements including the schedules attached therein, as at April 30, 2021, April 30,2020 and April 30, 2019 and for the fiscal period ended April 30, 2021, April 30, 2020, and April 30, 2019, in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The management of Del Monte Philippines, Inc. and Subsidiaries (the Group) is responsible for the preparation and fair presentation of the consolidated financial statements including the schedules attached therein, for the fiscal period ended April 30, 2022, April 30, 2021 and April 30, 2020, in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the consolidated financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors is responsible for overseeing the Company's financial reporting process.
+The Board of Directors is responsible for overseeing the Group's financial reporting process.